 It’s also the official end of summer, with school back in session and family vacations being safely tucked away in photo albums.

 For me, it’s a workday – food retail rests for no one, and someone has to be there to provide everything you all need for your parties!
 But you can bet that, after my work is done, I’ll be hitting a party of my own, with a big bowl of this pasta salad and a few bottles of Gallo Family wine in tow!

-I managed to work every delicious detail you find in Chicken Cordon Bleu into this dish!
+I managed to work every delicious detail you find in Cordon Bleu into this chicken pasta salad!
 From the breadcrumb-studded chicken, to the melty cheese sauce, to a side of broccoli florets, this pasta salad has it all, and you don’t need a knife to eat it!
 It’s a fantastic, unique recipe that demands to be enjoyed outside, preferably by a body of water, with a glass of wine in hand.